neosoultech/bioimpedance_msp430_test/README.md

 Next steps:

 - Test on hardware
 - implement full system behavior
+- If the code ever appears to freeze or hang during I2C/SPI testing, add timeout handling to the blocking wait loops (`wait_tx_ready()`, `wait_rx_ready()`, SPI TX/RX flag waits, and I2C STOP/START waits) so the MCU can fail gracefully instead of waiting forever.

 ---